Waynesville, Missouri

 Waynesville is a city in and the county seat of Pulaski County, Missouri, United States.
 Its population was 5,406 at the 2020 census.
 Located in the Missouri Ozarks, it was once served by Route 66.

 History

-Waynesville was platted in 1839.
-The city was named for Anthony Wayne.
+Waynesville was platted in 1839 and the city was named for Anthony Wayne.

 The post office in Waynesville has been in operation since 1834.

-During the American Civil War, units of the 5th Missouri State Militia were sometimes garrisoned at Waynesville.
+During the Civil War, units of the 5th Missouri State Militia were sometimes garrisoned at Waynesville.

 Geography

 Waynesville is located on Roubidoux Creek, approximately 2 miles south of the Gasconade River.
-The northern boundary of Fort Leonard Wood is about 2 miles to the south.
-The Roubidoux Spring, 15th largest in the state, is located in the city limits.
-The Roubidoux Spring was also a stop on the infamous Trail of Tears.
+The northern boundary of Fort Leonard Wood, a United States Army fort, is about 2 miles to the south.
+The Roubidoux Spring, the 15th largest in the state, is located in the city limits.
+The Roubidoux Spring was a stop on the Trail of Tears.

 According to the United States Census Bureau, the city has a total area of 6.45 sqmi, of which 6.42 sqmi is land and 0.03 sqmi is water.